nzzdev/Storytelling-Styleguide/pages/style/typography.md

 }
 ```

+- Font families Online: `GT America Standard Medium`
+- Font families Print: `Univers Next Pro Medium Condensed`
+- Sophie Classes: `s-font-title-l`, `s-font-title`, `s-font-title-s`

 ## Note Formats

 If you want to explain anything through words or values in your graphic, you should use the Note formats.
 The only exceptions are big titles (see title sections above) and countinous text (see text section below).

-There are three sizes defined – each of them focuses on an own purpose:
+There are three sizes defined – each of them focuses on a purpose:

 - Use `Note Large` to **give some sort of guidance** to the reader within a graphic.
 - Use `Note` to **highlight and annotate important focal points or areas** in your graphic.
 - Use `Note Small` to **enrich the graphic with detail information**.

-Further, you should consider the modifiers `Light` and `Strong` to either decrease or increase the visual impact of a Note format, if you need to (i.e. `Note L Light` or `Note L Strong`).
+If you need to decrease or increase the visual impact of a Note format consider the modifiers `Light` and `Strong` to either (i.e. `Note L Light` or `Note L Strong`).
 For Online, the display of number values is done with the `Mono` modifier which is unavailable in Print.

 Even though there are many matching Use Cases, Online and Print sometimes may differ concerning their font style application.
 For Example scale tick values are in `Note S Mono` for Online and in `Note` for Print.

-Also there is a **Print anomaly** to be aware of: In Print `Note S Light` stays black and instead shrinks in font size (6pt).
+Also there is this **Print anomaly** to be aware of: In Print `Note S Light` stays black and instead shrinks to font size `6pt`.

-- Font families Online: `GT America Standard Regular/Medium/Light` and `GT America Mono Light`
-- Font families Print: `Univers LT Std 47 Light Condensed/57 Condensed`
-- Sophie Classes: `s-font-note-l`, `s-font-note`, `s-font-note-s` (modifiers: `*--strong`, `*--light`, `*--mono`)

-### Notes, normal
+### Notes (without modifiers)

 ```type
 {